nestybox/sysbox-ee/docs/distro-compat.md

 **NOTES:**

-1) Canonical generates flavors of these kernels for desktop, server, and cloud VMs.
-The [cloud images](https://cloud-images.ubuntu.com/) may not always carry the the shiftfs module.
+1) Canonical generates Ubuntu editions for desktop, server, and cloud VMs.
+The [cloud editions](https://cloud-images.ubuntu.com/) may not carry the the shiftfs module.
 If you want to use Sysbox on a cloud VM and you hit the error shown above, you must either configure Docker with userns-remap as shown in the next section, or install the Ubuntu desktop or server edition in the VM.

-2) If you have a Ubuntu 18.04 (Bionic) and want to upgrade the kernel to >= 5.0, we recommend using Ubuntu's [LTS-enablement](https://wiki.ubuntu.com/Kernel/LTSEnablementStack) package to do the upgrade:
+2) If you have a Ubuntu 18.04 (Bionic Beaver) and want to upgrade the kernel to >= 5.0, we recommend using Ubuntu's [LTS-enablement](https://wiki.ubuntu.com/Kernel/LTSEnablementStack) package to do the upgrade: